Program overview

-Join us at Simmos Beach Reserve for a full-day outdoor learning adventure where students become Koala Rangers and explore one of Campbelltown’s most important koala habitats.
-Students will bushwalk through local eucalypt forest, investigate real signs of koala activity, learn about habitat health and using simple fieldwork equipment will discover the challenges facing this endangered species.
+Koala Rangers is a Stage 2 Science and Technology excursion providing a rich and authentic experience for students to learn more about Sydney's diverse natural environments using a Earth's systems lens.
+In this full-day outdoor learning adventure students become Koala Rangers and explore one of Campbelltown’s most important koala habitats.
+Students will bushwalk through local eucalypt forest, investigate real signs of koala activity and learn about the habitat needs of the koala.
+The role of the endemic grey gum in the ecosystem is examined and energy transfer from sun to koala recorded.
+Students will use fieldwork equipment to record habitat features and discover the challenges facing this endangered species.

 This immersive real-world excursion develops scientific inquiry skills, encourages advocacy and empowers young people to care for their local environment.
 Students will connect with nature, record field observations in a field journal, contribute to practical conservation actions and create powerful messages to help protect koalas in our community.